ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 ### Types of Driver

-- `DisplacementDriver`: The driver for a single linear displacement axis.
-This includes moving to a parked value if the component is out of the beam
+- `IocDriver`: The driver for a single axis.
+This includes moving to a parked value if the component is out of the beam.
-- `AngleDriver`: The driver for a single angular displacement axis

 ### Arguments

 #### Required:
 - `component`: The source component
+- `component_axis`: the component axis to use
-- `axis`: The physical motor axis as a `PVWrapper` object (see below)
+- `motor_axis`: The physical motor axis as a `PVWrapper` object (see below)

 #### Optional:
 - `synchronised`: Whether this driver should be able to alter axis velocity when multiple axes are being moved (used for synchronised beamline movement) (Default: `True`)